 Endeavour: Frequently Asked Questions

-The "Frequently Asked Questions" (FAQ) page for Endeavour is still in an early state.
+The "Frequently Asked Questions" (FAQ) page for Endeavour provides an overview over the most common questions along with the corresponding answers.

-you encounter a problem with your installation, please check first, if your
+If you encounter a problem with your installation, please check if your

 Endeavour version is up-to-date.
 You find an update opportunity